andreicalin-georgescu/InfraBox/README.md

  - Add wrapper output renderer for non-technical users
  - Auto-generate documentation from modules

-#### 📝 Notes on Coding Best Practices Reflected:

-- Modules are **resource-type scoped**, keeping them reusable and scalable.
-- environments/ uses a clear separation per environment (dev, test, etc.).
-- A single provider.tf is shared via safe reuse strategies (symlink from shared into environment/ directories or duplicated in root for consistency).
-- DRY and clarity are balanced — each folder does one thing well.

 ### 🤝 Contributions

+If interested in contributing, please make sure to:
+- Use *make setup* before your first commit
+- Commit only code that passes all pre-commit hooks
+- Create PRs against main with clear descriptions

-Open to issues and pull requests!
-Future goals include:
+**Open to issues and pull requests!** Future goals include:

 - Modular environment support
 - Integration with CI/CD pipelines